 We typically set up scan aggressiveness at a medium level as a high scan may influence the performance of the entities you scan due to the increased consumption of network resources.

 - Scanning the targeted networks and software via manually tuned automated scanning tool.

 Analysis of the scan results

-- Manually filtering out false positives and validating the identified security vulnerabilities.
+- To filter out false positives and validating the identified security vulnerabilities.

-- Analysing root causes and potential impact of the found vulnerabilities.
+- To analyse root causes and potential impact of the found vulnerabilities.

 Reporting the vulnerabilities discovered

 We draw up the final report on network vulnerability assessment, including: